11 best Amtrak trips from Indianapolis

 Photo by Sam Valadi/Flickr.com

 New York City is the last stop on the eastbound Cardinal route, about 22 hours from Indianapolis via train.
-You’ll arrive in Penn Station‘s new train hall with easy access to the subway, commuter trains, taxis and rideshare services.
+You’ll arrive at Penn Station and have easy access to the subway, commuter trains, taxis and rideshare services.
 There are many museums, attractions and Broadway shows to check out, plus world-class shopping and dining experiences.

 More Information